kontur/kirjasto2030/README.md

 ## Developing
 * for js / less, run grunt watcher `$ grunt watch`
 * to preview locally at [http://localhost:9292/](http://localhost:9292/) run `$ rackup`
+* TODO.md has an automatically generated list of tasks from any comments containing "TODO" in the source code

 ## Deployment to heroku